cpplibv/vide/README.md

   - NOTE: polymorphic serialization will fall back to the underlying archives and not use the proxy
 - Add process_as customization point for archives to handle special types
 - Remove prologue and epilogue function support (process_as can take care of it)
-- Add `ar.nvp("var", var)` syntax to allow option to not include any header file and really on dependent lookup only
+- Add `ar.nvp("var", var)` syntax to allow option to not include any header file and rely on dependent names only
 - Bump version to 2.1.0 and start versioning Vide
 - Version 2.2.0:
   - Remove specialize/specialization feature that could disambiguate in duplicate serialization methods.